Skip to content

 Purposes

-Who has access to the appointment information?
+Who has access to the financial transparency and insurance information?

 How long does Rosa keep that information?